codepost-io/codepost-help-docs/en/how-can-i-submit-work-to-codepost.md

+# How can I submit work to codePost?

 When you're ready to submit something to codePost, navigate to https://codepost.io, log in, and find the assignment you're interested in.
 Then click click the green "View assignment" button in that assignment's row.

 When you click this button, you'll see a pop-up window that looks like this one: